Biden, Harris take break from inaugural prep to mark MLK day

 Biden also announced his intent to nominate Gary Gensler, former chairman of the Commodity Futures Trading Commission, as the next chair of the Securities and Exchange Commission.

-Inaugural organizers on Monday finished installing some 200,000 small U.S., state and territorial flags on the National Mall, representing Americans who couldn’t come to the inauguration, which is restricted under tight security.
+Inaugural organizers on Monday finished installing some 200,000 small U.S., state and territorial flags on the National Mall, a sobering display intended to honor the nearly 400,000 Americans killed in the coronavirus pandemic.

 Biden and Harris plan to take part in an event Tuesday, soon after the president-elect arrives in Washington, at the reflecting pool near the Lincoln Memorial to honor American lives lost to COVID-19.